peregrineshahin/ChessProgrammingWiki/content/Zobrist_Hashing.md

 ### Theory

 An important issue is the question of what size the hash keys should have.
 Smaller hash keys are faster and more space efficient, while larger ones reduce the risk of a hash collision.
-A collision occurs if two positions map the same key [[15]](#cite_note-15) .
-The dangers of which were well assessed by [Robert Hyatt](Robert_Hyatt "Robert Hyatt") and [Anthony Cozzie](Anthony_Cozzie "Anthony Cozzie") in their paper *Hash Collisions Effect* [[16]](#cite_note-16).
+A collision occurs if two positions map the same key <a id="cite-note-15" href="#cite-ref-15">[15]</a> .
+The dangers of which were well assessed by [Robert Hyatt](Robert_Hyatt "Robert Hyatt") and [Anthony Cozzie](Anthony_Cozzie "Anthony Cozzie") in their paper *Hash Collisions Effect* <a id="cite-note-16" href="#cite-ref-16">[16]</a>.
 Usually 64bit are used as a standard size in modern chess programs.

 Hash collisions demonstrate the [birthday "paradox"](https://en.wikipedia.org/wiki/Birthday_problem), which is to say the chance of collisions approaches certainty at around the **square root** of the number of possible keys, contrary to some people's expectations.
 You can expect to encounter a collision in a 32 bit hash when you have evaluated sqrt(2 ^ 32) == 2 ^ 16 or around 65 thousand positions.
 With a 64 bit hash, you can expect a collision after about 2 ^ 32 or 4 billion positions.